CONTENTS

 Every shipper faces challenges in managing logistics.
 A SCAC code makes this easier.
 The Standard Carrier Alpha Code (SCAC) is a special code for U.S. carriers.
 It helps tell transportation companies apart and keeps things running smoothly.

 SCAC codes are needed to follow rules and prevent shipment delays.
 Customs use them to handle imports and exports quickly.
-Using SCAC codes lowers mistakes, improves tracking, and follows shipping rules.
+Using those codes lowers mistakes, improves tracking, and follows shipping rules.

 Understanding SCAC Codes